hr21don/BMI-Calculator-/README.md

 ## Calculation
 We will simply divide weight in kilograms by the square of the height.
-Learn More here https://www.geeksforgeeks.org/design-a-bmi-calculator-using-javascript/.
+Learn More at https://www.geeksforgeeks.org/design-a-bmi-calculator-using-javascript/.